 Take a moving walk along the Via Dolorosa, see the Dead Sea Scrolls in all their ancient glory and explore inside the atmospheric Church of the Nativity.
 If you’re interested in religious history, this fascinating tour uses local guides to bring many of Israel’s most important Christian and Jewish sights to life.

-- 9 Days - Tel Aviv to Jerusalem
+- 9 Nights - Tel Aviv to Jerusalem

 - Fly Tour from £2,795